tersesystems/terse-logback/docs/guide/slf4jbridge.md

-# SLF4J Bridge Handler Action
+# JUL to SLF4J Bridge

 It's easy to assume that all Java libraries will depend on SLF4J.
 But one of the oddities of Java logging is that there's a built-in logging framework called `java.util.logging` (JUL) which is rarely used but does appear in libraries such as [Guice](https://groups.google.com/g/google-guice/c/J2M64gM6Yao), [GRPC](https://github.com/grpc/grpc-java/issues/1577), and [Guava](https://github.com/google/guava/issues/829).